oscar-soirey/JaguarCC/docs/JaguarCC_docs_EN.md

 python jbs.py project.jbs --target Main
 ```

-JBS expands `using` imports, uses JCC for Jaguar → C, and then uses the
+JBS expands `using` imports, invokes JCC for Jaguar → C, and then uses the
 bundled GCC toolchain for final compilation and linking.

 ------------------------------------------------------------------------